Sissuire/Grokking-Algorithm/README.md

 # Grokking-Algorithm

-## c/cpp implementation on Grokking Algorithm
+**c/cpp implementation on Grokking Algorithm**

 It's a simple but funny book. [https://www.manning.com/books/grokking-algorithms](https://www.manning.com/books/grokking-algorithms)

-Thank [Yuci](https://github.com/yucicheung) for the book, and an english PDF file can be found on website.
+Thank [Yuci](https://github.com/yucicheung) for the book, and an English PDF file can be found on website.

 =====================================================